-This past January started with an unexpected visit from a lion who set-up camp.
+It seems that every January starts with an unexpected visit from a lion who sets up camp.
 This wasn’t one of those sleepy lions, this cat was roaring.
-A New Year, a fresh start, and WHAM, I’m faced with my first of many challenging days.
-I get it, these things happen, but they kept happening.
-So how can we transform a lion into a lamb?
-I have a few tricks that work!
+A New Year, a fresh start, and WHAM, my 2019 was faced with my first of many challenging days.
+This is 2019, I’m not talking about 2020, or even 2021!

 What’s up with Diet Coke?

 Later that afternoon I was craving a Diet Coke slushie.
-After I went through the car-wash I went to the store and got one.
+After I went through the car wash I went to the store and got one.
 The funny thing was as I backed out of my parking spot, someone else backed up too…we met in the middle…crunch; hmm.
 My soul took a deep breath in and out, and my inner voice said, “Okay Christy.
 No one was hurt.
 There is no car damage.
 These things happen.
 Learn from this, and then move on.”
-This is just one example of one day I had this past month.
+This is just one example of one day I had that January.

-The second trick is pace.
-The frequency of these downers were happening one right after the other.
-My thinking immediately shifted from rolling it off my back to what’s coming next?
-This can be looked at as a good thing and a bad.
-The good helps with being alert, ready to act and prepared for the not-so-fun.
+The second tip to anger management is knowing the pace.
+The frequency of these downers was happening one right after the other.
+My thinking immediately shifted from rolling it off my back to what was coming next?
+This can be looked at as a good thing and a bad one.
+The good help with being alert, ready to act, and prepared for the not-so-fun.
 The bad taints perspective.
 It’s like we’re looking for the grim so we see the grim.
 Here’s the trick with the good and the bad: what you focus on is what you’ll see the most of, pace yourself.

-Train the lion.
-It’s how we handled the situations.
-This is a skill and a skill I need to continuously work on.
+When it comes to anger management tips, this tip is like a tip on steroids.
+Skill in managing your emotions is a must, and yes, it is a skill!
+How are we handling the situation?
+This skill needs to be continuously worked on.
 My awareness of how I managed these troubles became clear to me.
 Some I did well with, others…um…I could have done better.
 I don’t like to admit I blew some things out of proportion, but gosh, it happens to all of us.
-So what do we do in this situation?
+So how do we train and master the skill of anger management?

 - Understand the triggers.
 Have a plan of how you’d like to react.
 Play it over in your head and practice.

 - Flip the switch and focus on the good things.
-Seriously write down or discuss at the dinner table what good things happen that day.
+Seriously write down or discuss at the dinner table what good things happened that day.

 - Turn to God.
 He might be trying to get your attention or even protecting you from something worse.
 Yes, spiritual warfare happens.
 Fight off the Enemy with God’s armor, Ephesians 6:13-17.
 It also helps to call the enemy out on it, “STOP!
 Away from me!”
 Jesus did, why wouldn’t it work for us?
 Ask Jesus to help you.